-Whether you're planning to visit Korea, trying to understand what's happening in a drama, or just curious about the culture, here's your guide to Korean drinking etiquette.
+Planning a trip, trying to understand what's happening in a drama, or just curious — either way, here's your guide to how it all works, and how not to embarrass yourself at your first proper Korean drinking night.

 The drinks